About Us

 Heather is an Assistant Teacher in the All Day Montessori classroom.
 She holds a Masters in Education: Curriculum and Instruction from the University of Minnesota and a Bachelor of Arts: Sociology and Anthropology from Allegheny College in Meadville, PA.
 She has been a Communication Skills Instructor at Robert Morris College, the Assistant Coordinator of International Field Programs for the Institute for Shipboard Education in Pittsburgh, and a Basic Writing Instructor at the University of Minnesota.
 Heather previously taught at the Sunshine Montessori School in Minneapolis, MN.

-+ + Ms. Debbie Bosic, Assistant Teacher and Music Teacher
++ Ms. Debbie Bosic, Executive Assistant and Music Teacher

 Debbie holds a Master of Arts in Education and Instructional Leadership with a concentration in Montessori Education.
 She also holds a Bachelor of Arts Degree from the University of Pittsburgh and a Bachelor of Science in Music Education from the University of Towson in Baltimore.
+Debbie hold a Montessori certification at the 3-6 level from The Center for Guided Montessori Studies.
 She has been teaching for 16 years.
 Debbie is certified in Elementary education (Kindergarten-6th Grade) and in Music Education (Kindergarten-12th Grade).
 She has taught primarily in Florida and her experiences include teaching at the Imagine Charter School in Weston, Florida, Bridgegap Academy of North Miami Beach, Gardens School of Technology Arts in Palm Beach, and Palm Beach County Schools (public Montessori School).
-Debbie will take additional Montessori Teacher Training with the Center for Guided Montessori Studies this year.
+Additionally, she has worked as an Executive Assistant at a local care dealership for 7 years.

 + Ms. Kristie Sawor, Co-Head Teacher in the Lower Elementary